loading

 THERE SHOULD BE NO CONFUSION BETWEEN IDENTIFIERS FOR WEB DOCUMENTS AND IDENTIFIERS FOR OTHER RESOURCES.
 URIS ARE MEANT TO IDENTIFY ONLY ONE OF THEM, SO ONE URI CAN’T STAND FOR BOTH A WEB DOCUMENT AND A REAL-WORLD OBJECT.

-Looking a bit better, they seem to be conflictual: the best way to offer a URI describing either a real-world object (like an author or a work) as a RDF or JSON resource and its web page seems to be by using the same URI for all of them.
+Looking a bit better, they seem conflictual: the best way to offer a URI describing a real-world object (like an author or a work) as an RDF or JSON resource and its web page seems to be by using the same URI for all of them.

-How could such resources be differentiated, and how should the system be able to understand which specific resource representation the client is interested in?
+How could such resources be differentiated, and how should the system understand which specific resource representation the client is interested in?

 This is where content negotiation comes into the picture.